Nick67644/Nick67644/README.md

 ## Hobbies
 * I love to code I mainly focus on my discord servers website or bots.
- Physics/space is the future (Message if you are up for some talk about space) Elon is the best
+* Physics/space is the future (Message if you are up for some talk about space)
+* Elon is the best

+## Info

-* Also go check out my Github org |
+* Also go check out my Github organization for World of Coding (Find in profile)
 * github.com/Tank1334 love you ;))

 # Stats: